Inside: Resources for parents who want to nurture a growth mindset in their children.

 What are some practical strategies parents can use to encourage a growth mindset in their children?

 To begin with, parents can openly discuss challenging work with their children.
 Dweck calls this “normalizing struggle.”
 The following video features a teacher who encourages her students to persist through challenges.
-She accomplishes this by assigning challenging work and normalize the struggle of getting the correct answer.
+She accomplishes this by assigning challenging work and normalizing the struggle of getting the correct answer.

 How to Develop a Growth Mindset in Kids: if you already understand growth mindset, skip to 2:50 in this video where a list of practical tips for parents is shared.
 Tips in include: be a good role model, openly fail in front of your kids and praise the process, not the result.